 2. Take a photo of “That Wanaka Tree”

 Ok, we didn’t really want to put this high on the Wanaka must-do list but since you’re gonna do it anyway, it might as well be there!
 Yes, taking a photo of the lonely tree on the edge of Lake Wanaka has become the biggest tourism trend in Wanaka.
 Looking so picturesque with the views of mountains in the background, we won’t judge you for jumping on the bandwagon too.

 Location: From the west end of town, walk to Stony Creek along the lakeshore.

 3. Climb a waterfall with Wild Wire

 For your dose of adventure in Wanaka, check out Wild Wire.
-This experience allows you climb a 80m waterfall over a 1000m via ferrata course with no prior climbing experience needed.
-Via ferrata is a is a course following a steel cable while using metal pegs, handholds, footholds and bridges.
+This experience allows you to climb an 80m waterfall over a 1000m Via Ferrata course with no prior climbing experience needed.
+Via Ferrata is a is a course following a steel cable while using metal pegs, handholds, footholds and bridges.
 The result is climbing the huge Twin Falls with spectacular views along the way.

 4. Take a road trip down Haast Pass

 One of the great road trips from Lake Wanaka is down Haast Pass.
 Passing through the wild mountainous landscape of the Mt Aspiring National Park, there are many incredible sights to see along the way.
 Stop by the Blue Pools of Haast for an hour walk to a vibrant blue river.
 Thunder Creek Falls, Fantail Falls and Roaring Billy are awesome waterfall photo stops to see on the Haast road too.

 Location: State Highway 6 between Haast and Makarora.
 64km from Wanaka.